benmcnelly/coffee-outlet-branding-guide/README.md

 # branding-guide-starter-template
-Good starting place for creating a branding guide or marketing page
+Good starting place for creating a branding guide or marketing page...